maris-svirksts/ICP/Snowflake_migration_tooling/helper_scripts/Copy_and_Comment/README.md

 ## Example

-To process all AWS S3 bucket resource declarations in Terraform files located in `/path/to/terraform/files`:
+To process all snowflake_schema_grant resource declarations in Terraform files located in `/path/to/terraform/files`:

 ```bash
 python copy_and_comment.py /path/to/terraform/files resource snowflake_schema_grant